AMICI-dev/AMICI/documentation/INSTALL.md

 ## Dependencies

-The MATLAB interface requires the Mathworks Symbolic Toolbox for model general, but not for model compilation or execution.
+The MATLAB interface requires the Mathworks Symbolic Toolbox for model generation via `amiwrap(...)`, but not for execution of precompiled models.

-The Python and C++ interfaces require cmake and cblas to be installed.
+The Python and C++ interfaces require `cmake` and `cblas` to be installed.

-The tools SUNDIALS and SuiteSparse shipped with AMICI do __not__ require further installation.
+The tools SUNDIALS and SuiteSparse shipped with AMICI do __not__ require explicit installation.

 AMICI uses the following packages from SUNDIALS: